 Louis Barabbas is a writer, performer and label director, best known for caustic love songs and energetic stage shows.
-He is also an active member of the Musician’s Union Live Performance, Writers and Regional Committees and is a project leader for the Culture Collective funded by Creative Scotland.
+He is also an active member of the Musician’s Union, occupying seats on the Live Performance, Writers and Regional Committees and is a project leader for the Culture Collective funded by Creative Scotland.
 Previously he was artistic director of Debt Records and front man for The Bedlam Six.
-In addition to this work he is one of the moderators at Tom Robinson’s Fresh On The Net resource, writes a monthly column for Sounds Magazine, presented a weekly radio show, was on the advisory board of Un-Convention and mentored for Brighter Sound.
+In addition to this work he is one of the in-house moderators at Tom Robinson’s Fresh On The Net resource, writes a monthly column for Sounds Magazine, presented a weekly radio show, was on the advisory board of Un-Convention and mentored for Brighter Sound.
 He is the author of Jocasta: A Musical Tragedy and is currently working on new theatre projects with Leeds Playhouse and Edinburgh Lyceum.

 His performance career began in the Captive Audience Theatre Company but later switched to music as harmonica player for a number of bands spread across the genre spectrum (including performances with members of Freddy & The Dreamers, The Holmes Brothers, The King Blues and The Dole Queue).
 For two years he was a fifth of rock outfit The Derelicts and earned the moniker “the hairy Bez of blues harp” for his unpredictable onstage antics.
 After the band split he moved to Philadelphia and recorded with Dr. Dog (credited as Harmonica John on the “Takers & Leavers” EP for Rough Trade) and subsequently returned to the UK with a headful of ideas drawn from the East Coast underground live scene.